Logo Futurismo

 Quick Meme | Example of the memes going viral on the internet all over the world

-Natural selection
+Natural Selection

 Indeed, it is true that whales need to produce a lot of sperm.
-As females can successively mate with several males, this adaptation ensures that the males’ genes are passed on successfully.
+As females can mate with several males, this adaptation ensures that the males’ genes are passed on successfully.
 In this world of sperm competition, individuals producing more sperm may have greater chances of reproductive success.

 Hence, in terms of evolution, this may be one of the reasons why bigger testicles are favored by natural selection and passed on to newer generations.